Abdel Khalek Sarwat Pasha: Saad Zaghlul cabinet

 On 31 March 1923, almost there weeks before the constitution was enacted, the British Foreign Office announced the release of Saad from exile, for health reasons.
 He travelled to France, where he remained for more than six months.
 On 17 September 1923, Saad returned to Egypt after an absence of more than twenty months.

 With the constitution and the Elections Law enacted, the electoral campaign started without Saad and lasted about nine months until election day, on 12 January 1924.
 The election was a sweep for the Wafd, which garnered 90% of the Chamber of Deputies’ seats.
 The King asked Saad, the head of the winning party, to form a Cabinet.
 Saad became, on 28 January 1924 the first Prime Minister of Egypt under its Constitution.

 Soon after Saad became prime minister, in January 1924, he accepted the invitation of Ramsay MacDonald to negotiate with Britain.
 MacDonald had become Prime Minister of a minority Labor Government in Britain earlier on the same month Saad formed his Cabinet.
 These short negotiations (September–October 1924) broke down, weakening Saad's political position in Egypt.
 The King exploited this weakness and tried to dislodge Saad.
 The latter played a better hand and resigned on 15 November 1924.
 He then rescinded his resignation after reaching at an agreement with the King who was under heavy pressure from popular demonstrations supporting Saad.

 On 19 November 1924, two days after Saad rescinded his resignation, an event occurred, which was to have important consequences for the political and constitutional life in Egypt.
 Major-General Sir Lee Stack, the British Commander-in-Chief of the Anglo-Egyptian army (the Sirdar) and Governor-General of the Sudan was assassinated in Cairo.
 This event resulted in the British government announcing a set of demands in two “warnings” to the Egyptian Government.
-These demands were expectedly inacceptable to Prime Minister Saad who resigned again on 23 November 1924.
+These demands were expectedly unacceptable to Prime Minister Saad who resigned again on 23 November 1924.